albinxavierdev/debugshala-IEA/README.md

    - Example fix: Replace `import { FileContract } from 'lucide-react'` with an available icon like `import { FileCog } from 'lucide-react'`

 2. **Next.js Build Errors**
-   - Run `npm run lint` to identify issues
+   - Run `npm run validate` to identify issues
    - Check component props match their TypeScript interfaces
    - Verify all required dependencies are installed